Paint Makers Liable for Cleanup, R.I. Jury Says

-Mr. PATRICK LYNCH (Attorney General): This is an enormous victory for kids, this is an enormous victory for the taxpayers.
+PATRICK LYNCH: This is an enormous victory for kids, this is an enormous victory for the taxpayers.
 And I think a big victory, you know, and just in terms of fundamental fairness for the little guy.

-Mr. DON GIFFORD (Law Professor, University of Maryland): All the gates to claims against product manufacturers have just been torn down.
+DON GIFFORD: All the gates to claims against product manufacturers have just been torn down.
 You've now dramatically expanded the opportunities for victims to recover.

 SMITH: For example, Gifford says, in public nuisance cases it's easier to get around statutes of limitations.
 And while the paint companies argued it wasn't necessarily their paint that caused any injury, Gifford says that doesn't matter in a case of public nuisance.

 GIFFORD: You're basically saying as long as somebody has experienced a harm, even if they can't trace them back, if they can trace it back to a group of people they can sue that whole group of people without specifically identifying the party that injured them.